kdaily/aws-cli/proposals/pr-contrib-guide.md

 #### Why should there be a minimum number of upvotes or reactions to open something for the community to work on?

-We propose that in order for the maintainers to engage in the code review process, an issue should have at least five upvotes as evidence of having significant customer impact.
+We propose that in order for the maintainers to engage in the code review process, an issue should demonstrate user impact beyond the individual who proposed it.
+This is difficult to measure objectively, but one proxy for impact can be the number of upvote reactions on the issue.
 This is intended to prevent narrowly scoped changes that only affect a single user.
 It also helps to limit the number of in flight reviews that the maintainers need to be engaged on, as there is not an unlimited amount of bandwidth to devote to this task.

-At present, there are more than 140 open feature requests and 5 bugs in the AWS CLI GitHub repository that meet this criteria.
+At present, there are more than 140 open feature requests and 5 bugs in the AWS CLI GitHub repository that have five or more upvotes.
 We can use the current reactions to review the backlog and identify issues that we feel would be suited for community contributions.
 This process can then inform us how to handle new issues that might be candidates for community contribution.

+As part of the contribution guide, we will provide more specific guidance on how to upvote a feature so we can more accurately estimate user impact.

 #### Q. What is out of scope for changes that we would accept implementations from the community?